-Gift cards are a simple, no-fuss way to show your friends, family and coworkers a little holiday cheer.
+Gift cards are a very popular way to send some holiday cheer to your friends, family and coworkers.

 The Consumer Protection Division may be able to help consumers with gift card disputes.
 Consumers can call toll free at 1-877-880-5550 or by email at firstname.lastname@example.org.